 Operation: Multi-impact crushing enables efficient one-stage processing, reducing energy consumption versus two-stage crushing.
 Adjustable rotor speed controls product gradation.

 Advantages: Low capital cost.
-Simple structure with fewer components versus gyratories and jaw crusher.
+Simple structure with fewer components versus gyratories and jaw crushers.
 Adjustable product size.
 Highly portable with minimal civil works required.

-Limitations: Lower maximum feed size limits use mostly as secondary and tertiary crushers for smaller primary crushing products.
+Limitations: Their lower maximum feed size limits them to operation mainly as secondary and tertiary crushers for sizing reduced primary crushing products.
 Higher wear part costs than compression crushers due to impact duty.

 Factors in Primary Crusher Selection